 This Amended and Restated Service Plan has been designed with sufficient flexibility to enable the District to provide required services and facilities under evolving circumstances without the need for numerous amendments.
-While the assumptions upon which this Amended and Restated Service Plan are generally based are reflective of the current plans and expectations of the District, the cost estimates and Financial Plan are sufficiently flexible to enable the District to provide necessary services and facilities without the need to amend this Amended and permitted to accommodate potential changing needs and plans of the District.
+While the assumptions upon which this Amended and Restated Service Plan are generally based are reflective of the current plans and expectations of the District, the cost estimates and Financial Plan are sufficiently flexible to enable the District to provide necessary services and facilities without the need to amend this Amended and Restated Service Plan.
+Modification of the general types of services and facilities shall be permitted to accommodate potential changing needs and plans of the District.